meltano/meltano/docs/docs/reference/command-line-interface.md

 - `NO_COLOR` - Set this environment variable to a truthy value (`1`, `TRUE`, `t`) to disable colored output on the command line.
 See [`no-color.org`](https://no-color.org/) for more information.

+##### <a name="auto-install-behavior"></a>Auto-install behavior

+There's three possible auto-install behaviors for commands that support the `--install/--no-install/--only-install` switch:

+- `--install`: Install the subject plugins if they are not already installed.
+- `--no-install`: Do not install the subject plugins, even if they are not already installed.
+- `--only-install`: Only install the subject plugins, without running the command.

+If the flag is not provided, the behavior is determined by the boolean [`auto_install` setting](/reference/settings#auto-install), falling back to either `--install` or `--no-install` accordingly.

 ## `add`

 `meltano add` lets you add [plugins](/concepts/plugins#project-plugins) to your Meltano project.